AliZgheib/DevMood/README.md

 ## Continuous Integration (CI) 🔄

 The **CI pipeline** ensures that code is continuously linted and checked for quality with each pull request.
-It lints the frontend, **Infrastructure-1**, and **Infrastructure-2** code to ensure consistency and catch errors early in the process.
+It lints the **frontend**, **Infrastructure-1**, and **Infrastructure-2** code to ensure consistency and catch errors early in the process.
 Here's how it works:

 ### Steps:
 1. **Code Checkout**: Pulls the latest code from the repository.